 The two lines of the RPE are believed to be a result of elongations in the inner membrane of the RPE cells adjacent to the photoreceptors.
-The inner membrane of the RPE cells forms elongated contact cylinders that wrap around, or interdigitate with, the outer segments of cones located outside the fovea (labeled 1 in the image to the right).
+The inner membrane of the RPE cells forms elongated contact cylinders that wrap around the outer segments of cones located outside the fovea (labeled 1 in the image to the right).
 The cones within the fovea have contact cylinders that are less elongated, and the inner membranes remain closer to the RPE cell bodies (labeled 2 in the image to the right).
 The inner membranes do not wrap substantially around rods; therefore, outside the fovea, a portion of the inner membranes is further away from the outer membrane of the RPE cells; it is in this perifoveal region that the RPE sometimes appears as two distinct bands.
-While the inner-most of these two distinct bands (yellow in image at right) is sometimes referred to the Interdigitation Zone, it is believed to be more a feature of the distance between the outer and inner-most membranes of the RPE cells than the interdigitations.
-These lines, whether single or double, should not be confused for the ellipsoid zone of the photoreceptors.
+These lines, whether single or double, should not be confused for the photoreceptor inner-outer segment junction.